EmeEmu/ZebrafishSharedRBMs/README.md

 The present repository contains all the code and data used to produce the analysis and figures in ????.
 The following section describes the pipeline to reproduce the analysis.

+### 0. System requirements

+All computations were performed on a Ubuntu 20.04 PC with the following specs :

+- CPU : AMD Ryzen 9 3950X (16 cores)
+- GPU : GeForce RTX 3080Ti (12GB)
+- RAM : 128 GB

+While not tested, everything should work with lower specs.
+An important limiting factor is the RAM which needs to be ~60GB for some computations.

 ### 1. Creating the datasets

 All datasets are already precomputed, hosted on Zenodo [here](example.com), and available through the `DataDeps` prodedure described above.

 The rest of this section describes how to recompute them, from raw data (available from the authors on request).

 #### 1.1.
+Voxelized datasets

+Constuction of Whole-brain voxelized datasets is done with the notebook `Analysis/Dataset_builder.jl`.
+This creates `VOXgrid.h5` files stored in `DataAndModels/Data_VOX/Voxelgrids/`, and `VOXsize_FishName.h5` files stored in `DataAndModels/Data_VOX/Voxelized/`.

+#### 1.2.
 Whole-brain single-neuron datasets

 Constuction of Whole-brain single-cell datasets is done with the notebook `Analysis/Dataset_builder.jl`.
 This creates `DATA_FishName.h5` files stored in `DataAndModels/Data_WBSC/WBSC/`.

-#### 1.2.
-Voxelized datasets

-Constuction of Whole-brain voxelized datasets is done with the notebook `Analysis/Dataset_builder.jl`.
-This creates `VOXgrid.h5` files stored in `DataAndModels/Data_VOX/Voxelgrids/`, and `VOXsize_FishName.h5` files stored in `DataAndModels/Data_VOX/Voxelized/`.

 ### 2. Training the RBMs

 All RBMs are already precomputed, hosted on Zenodo [here](example.com), and available through the `DataDeps` prodedure described above.

 The rest of this section describes how to recompute them.
-Bare in mind that RBMs are stochastic, therefore training new models will result in different models than those used in the article.
+Bare in mind that RBMs are stochastic, therefore retraining will result in different models than those used in the article.
+As training can be long, and some computation can require a lot of RAM or disk space, most notebooks contain interactive switches to launch computations on demand, and some cells have been disabled.

 #### 2.1.
 Voxelized RBMs